About LLLT Practice

 LLLT stands for Limited License Legal Technician.
-LLLTs were created by the Washington State Supreme Court in 2012.
-LLLTs, such as me, provide important access to justice for those who know they can't afford an attorney but don't qualify for pro bono legal aid.
+LLLTs were created by the Washington State Supreme Court in 2012 and first licensed in 2015.
+LLLTs, such as myself, provide important access to justice for those who know they can't afford an attorney but don't qualify for pro bono legal aid.
 A Limited License Legal Technician is similar to a nurse practitioner except in family law.
 I am licensed to assist with most basic family law matters.
 Learn more from the Washington State Bar Association.
 In order to be licensed, I am required to have a combination of education, experience and examinations.

 How can an LLLT help me?